Ontario Traffic Ticket Defence

 The Fine Is Usually Not the Real Cost

-Paying a ticket is usually treated as a guilty plea.
-For more serious summons matters, the issue is not simply whether to pay — it is what a conviction could do to your licence, insurance, job, record, and future driving.
+For payable tickets, payment is usually treated as a guilty plea.
+For summons matters, the issue is not simply whether to pay — it is what a conviction could do to your licence, insurance, job, record, and future driving, and what options should be reviewed before you respond.

 Your Licence